What Causes Bruising In Infants And How To Treat?

 What Causes Bruises In Babies?

-Childbirth and friction while crawling or walking are the common causes for normal bruising among babies.
+Childbirth and friction while crawling or walking are the common causes of normal bruising among babies.
+Baby scratching face might also lead to bruising in some cases.
 However, there could be other serious underlying causes.
 Bruises could be a sign of concern if they appear around the eyes or ears, soft tissue area in the cheeks, abdomen, buttocks, or inside the mouth (4).

 The following conditions or situations could lead to serious painful bruising in babies.